Funding for local projects 2020 to 2021

-How funding is given to local areas from the Community Infrastructure Levy and Section 106 agreements
+How funding will be given to local areas from the Community Infrastructure Levy and Section 106 agreements

 Community Infrastructure Levy (CIL) and the Section 106 (S106) agreements

-As part of a planning obligation, a developer often has to give money to the council to pay for improvements in the area that they’re developing in.
-This is usually through a charge called the Community Infrastructure Levy (CIL) but is sometimes through another type of charge called a Section 106 agreement.
+As part of the planning process, a developer often has to give money to the council to pay for improvements in the area that they’re developing in.

-A lot of the money that’s raised is used to fund city-wide projects improving things like roads and schools.
+80% of the money that’s raised is used to pay for city-wide projects improving things like roads and schools.

 Amount of available funds

-The amount of available funds depends on the number of new developments that are taking place in each of the areas covered by the six area committees.
+The amount of funds depends on the number of new developments that are taking place in each of the areas covered by the six area committees.